Skip to Main Content

 Databases for Scholarly Publications

-A major database for economics.
-It covers peer-reviewed journals, working papers from international sources, books, book chapters, and dissertations.
+Search peer-reviewed journals, working papers from international sources, books, book chapters, and dissertations on economics topics including capital markets, econometrics, government regulations, macro- and microeconomics, monetary theory and more.
 Coverage: 1969 to present.
-Some Full-Text.
+Some full text.

 Dartmouth Atlas of Health Care

 For more than 20 years, the Dartmouth Atlas Project has documented glaring variations in how medical resources are distributed and used in the United States.
 The project uses Medicare and Medicaid data to provide information and analysis about national, regional, and local markets, as well as hospitals and their affiliated physicians.

 "advocate for nutrition and health, food safety, alcohol policy, and sound science."

 A private foundation "that aims to promote a high performing health care system....particularly for society's most vulnerable...."

 "...a non-profit, private operating foundation focusing on the major health care issues facing the U.S., as well as the U.S. role in global health policy...a non-partisan source of facts, information, and analysis..."

 "works with its employer members to encourage transparency and easy access to health care information [and]....rewards for hospitals that have a proven record of high quality care."